Abir Moussi: Persecution

 On 3 October 2023, Moussi was detained after being arrested at the entrance to the Carthage Palace.
 On 22 November 2024 she was sentenced on appeal to one year and four months.
 On 12 June 2025, she was sentenced to two years' imprisonment for criticising the legislative electoral process.
+In December 2025, she was sentenced to 12 years' imprisonment on charges of assault intended to cause chaos.